JacopoBartoli/game-of-life/README.md

 ## Rules
 The original Conway's Game of Life is defined over a infinite grid of cells with only two states: alive or dead.

 At each timestep the grid states is updated applying the following rules:

+- Each living cell with one or zero living neighbors dies
+- Each living cell with four or more living neighbors dies
+- Each living cell with two or three living neighbors survives
+- Each dead cell will be born if it has exactly three living neighbors

 ![image info](./resources/images/rule1.png)
 ![image info](./resources/images/rule2.png)